Igara Wreck - Dive Indonesia

 Why Igara Wreck?

 Igara’s nutrient-rich waters are overgrown with soft corals and provide habitat for innumerable common species of smaller to medium-sized fish, sponges, and hydroids.
-It attracts schools of barracudas, snappers, fusiliers, angelfish, groupers, and batfish.
+It is one of the best diving location to do your Scuba Diving.
+The diving location attracts schools of barracudas, snappers, fusiliers, angelfish, groupers, and batfish.
 Blotched fantail stingrays can also be found closer to the bottom.
 Along the journey, there could be possible sightings of dolphins and schools of tuna.

 When is the best time to explore?